Surrender (Godsmack song)

 "Surrender" is a song by American rock band Godsmack.
-It marks the first single from their eighth and final studio album Lighting Up the Sky and their first new music in four years since the release of their seventh studio album When Legends Rise in 2018.
+It marks the first single from their ninth and final studio album Lighting Up the Sky and their first new music in four years since the release of their seventh studio album When Legends Rise in 2018.

 Lyrical theme

 In an exclusive comment to Audacy, frontman Sully Erna described the song as "very cut and dry", and revealed that it's about waving the white flag in a relationship:

 It's simply about the exhaustion we can all feel in relationships at times from the redundancy of fighting with each other.
 At a certain point in our lives, we submit to putting aside who's right or wrong, we just want it to STOP!
 So we wave the white flag.

 Liz Scarlett of Louder Sound magazine described the lyrics as both "brooding" and "contemplative".

 Release

 On September 22, 2022, the band released a 12-second teaser for "Surrender".
 The single made its official world premiere on September 28.